RoyzLevy/cheat-sheets/devops-info.md

     - Volume == storage on the local node or remote storage
     - Deployment == Abstracts pods and acts as a blueprint for the application pods (how many replicas to run, etc...)
     - StatefulSet == Abstracts pods which are STATEFUL, like databases
+    - Namespace == provide a way to group our created resources so we can get a better overview of them when needed.
+This way even if we accidentally create a deployment with the same name as the existing one, it won't be applied to the same one (can happen with multiple teams or multiple deployments).
+We can also manipulate access to namespaces and limit their usage of system resources (RAM, CPU)

 - 3 processes that needs to run in worker nodes:
     - Container runtime (containerd/dockerruntime)